Tackling the other Gender Gap

 In the week that would have marked Virginia Woolf’s 136thbirthday I have been reflecting her now famous words: “A woman must have money and a room of her own if she is to write fiction.”
 Despite several years passing, this remains true today.
 Equal pay continues to be an important battleground for gender equality and even 100 years after women were granted the right to vote, the pay gap between the sexes has not closed, with the UK’s 15 million working women missing out on £138 billion (£137,682,320,000) each year.

 Whilst unequal pay often catches the headlines – and rightly so – there are other crucial battles women must also fight, particularly equal outcomes in healthcare.

-One explanation is that women are not forthcoming enough with their medical professionals and are more likely to accept the first medical option given.
+One explanation is that women are not forthcoming enough with their medical professionals and are more likely to want to “not cause a fuss.”
+So when we’re told “it’s all in your head” we believe it, instead of demanding a second opinion.
 Another explanation is that medical professionals do not adequately listen to what women have to say.
-Throw into the mix an increasingly busy NHS and patchy women’s health education in schools and you begin to get a broader understanding of the challenges women face.
+Throw into the mix an underfunded and over stretched NHS and inadequate women’s health education in schools and you begin to get a broader understanding of the challenges women face.

 I hope this conference helps push women’s health further up the political agenda and helps to drive forward the change needed to ensure we received equal treatment options and health outcomes as men.
 Oh, and equal pay.